leolaurindo/cmd-search-utility/README.md

 You just need to **make sure** the "suffix"" and its assigment logic does not conflict with the existing ones anyhow.

+## Motivation

+Windows search sucks.
+If you open explorer and narrow down in some folders, it can suck less than it would, but it's not optimal.
+In addition to that, handling files when inside the "search mode" is worse than

+I used to have a software to help me with that when I was in my master's.
+After I formatted my PC in the past year, I lost it.
+I don't even remember its name.
+Searched a bit for it in the internet but did not found.

+I decided to make this small script to help me with repeated tasks and my laziness to interact with explorer's slow interface.
+I also wish to go back in time and have this when I was in my master's.

+It's a simple script, there are probably best solutions out there, but it not only fit my needs as well as served as a small bit of study and practice in batch scripting.

 ## Inner workings

 - The search algorithm in a simple linear search with wildcard matching.